 Reaching a "game over" screen doesn't hurt you, and it only seems to occur while you are interrogating inside someone's mind.
 Simply clicking continue puts you almost exactly where you left off.
 Thankfully, the details and sounds of these mind adventures (as well as the real world) are stunning.
 You're drawn into these dark places without fully realizing how easy it is to immerse yourself.
 I only wish I was as engaged in the plot, which is quite hard to follow at times.

 Observer is incredibly solid.
 It's steeped in narrative and features dark and beautiful environments.
 It captures the dystopian feel of an uncertain and technologically filled future.
 And there's certainly enough to spook you or keep you on your toes.
 No mind interrogation is easy or makes much sense, but you can never fully understand the mind either.
 Aside from the creepy, intense leaps into other's minds or completing a forensic investigation into a crime scene, much of the story is told through slow exposition.
 The world is seemingly devoid, and aside from a few places, I never felt pressured or frightened.
 It was more of a "I'll just keep going this way until something changes."
-The lack of interactions in the world makes me question a lot of what Lazarski experiences, making it seem like reality is suspect in itself.Note: The Observer review is based on a digital PC copy of the game, provided by the publisher.
+The lack of interactions in the world makes me question a lot of what Lazarski experiences, making it seem like reality is suspect in itself.Note: Observer was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.